YKMorsy/32-bit-MIPS-CPU-in-VHDL/README.md

 # 32-bit-MIPS-CPU-in-VHDL
 Implementation of a 32-bit MIPS CPU written in VHDL.
-Tested on PYNQ Z1 board.
+Tested on PYNQ Z1.

 The CPU was designed based on the following schematic with a few additonal parts.